Loneknight73/uvmlogfilter/README.md

 * Error conditions are not checked very thoroughly
 * UVM messages line parsing may fail

+Please consider that the screenshots above may not correspond to the latest version, and that some functionality may have been added.

 Contributing UVM logs on which the program does not work, or just as an help to test the program is welcome.